 The six hard drives are configured in an RAID-Z1 (the ZFS version of RAID 5).
 Unfortunately, a downside of RAID is that it is not possible to add drives as needed.
 A traditional RAID consists of a fixed number of identical drives.
 Upgrading a traditional RAID requires all data to be copied off the RAID and all drives replaced with new drives with a larger capacity.
 ZFS RAID-Z is more flexible than traditional RAID and it is possible to upgrade a RAID-Z without copying off the data.
 This is done by replacing each disk with a new disk with a larger capacity and then let it rebuild and then replace the next.
 When all drives have been replaced, the storage will expand to the new size.

 For the past year or so, I have been trying to find a solution for my storage problem.
 Then one day I mention my problem to a colleague of mine.
-He then offered me an old Drobo fs he had stopped using a long time ago because he found it too slowly.
-In fact, he had given it to another colleague of mine first but he returned it because he also found it too slowly.
+He then offered me an old Drobo FS he had stopped using a long time ago because he found it too slow.
+In fact, he had given it to another colleague of mine first but he returned it because he also found it too slow.
 I accepted his offer and a couple of days later he brought the Drobo to the office.